Ama08/JustEat-Coding-Assessment/README.md

 # Just Eat Restaurant Search API

-This is a Spring Boot application that fetches restautant data from Just Eat's public API and displays key details for a given postcode.
+This is a Spring Boot application that fetches restaurant data from Just Eat's public API and displays key details for a given postcode.

 ---